How do I get involved with PARSES?

 If you are a prospective EE PhD student and you do not have external funding (most students):

 Apply to the EE PhD program and list Kris Dorsey as a faculty member whom you’ve contacted.
-To promote equity amongst students, I will review all the applications I receive and *then* reach out to speak with students.
-Please don’t email me with your CV or other application documents.
+To make sure the students who email me don’t get an “unfair” advantage, I will review all the applications I receive and *then* reach out to speak with students.
+Please don’t email me with your CV or other application documents; I will not read them before reading applications.
 I am sorry that I cannot provide personalized guidance on whether I might consider your application before you apply.
 I imagine it can be challenging to interpret whether you should apply to a particular program or group amongst your many options.
-I offer some general guidelines below.
+I offer some general guidelines and tips below.

-Generally, I will consider applications from students who are interested in a CCSP or MSMD concentration, who have BS or MS coursework that has prepared them for a CCSP or MSMD concentration, a GPA that indicates they are likely to successfully complete Northeastern’s graduate coursework (>3.0 for applicants with a BS, >3.5 for applicants with an MS), and who have clearly written a research statement of purpose that shows a detailed, well-aligned research vision with PARSES.
+Generally, I will consider applications from students who are interested in a CCSP or MSMD concentration, who have BS or MS coursework that has prepared them for a CCSP or MSMD concentration, a GPA that indicates they are likely to successfully complete Northeastern’s graduate coursework (>3.0 for applicants with a BS, >3.5 for applicants with an MS).
+Previous research experience or publications are recommended but not a requirement to join PARSES.
+If a student is prepared to undertake Northeastern ECE coursework, there is no particular major or skill set that is critical– folks have joined with backgrounds in CS, EE, ME, neuroscience, and beyond.

 Applying for MS or Postdoc